wazuh/wazuh-documentation/source/user-manual/uninstall/central-components.rst

 This will remove Wazuh indexer, Wazuh server, and Wazuh dashboard from your cluster node.

-If you want to uninstall one specific central component, you need to follow the instructions below.
+If you want to uninstall one specific central component, follow the instructions below.

 .. note:: Root user privileges are required to execute all the commands described below.